pluttgens/JCGE/README.md

 Up until now, we've talked about the core of the engine.
 The engines hopefully contains more feature (sound, graphics, network...) and we will see here how those are supposed to be plugged to the core.

-I have been through a lot of reading when I was working on the project a few monthes ago and I came across [this awesome website](http://gameprogrammingpatterns.com/) which I recommend you want to go deeper or if you are just curious, and there is a chapter about the [service locator pattern](http://gameprogrammingpatterns.com/service-locator.html) which is the one I chose to use for the project.
+I have been through a lot of reading when I was working on the project a few months ago and I came across [this awesome website](http://gameprogrammingpatterns.com/) which I recommend you want to go deeper or if you are just curious, and there is a chapter about the [service locator pattern](http://gameprogrammingpatterns.com/service-locator.html) which is the one I chose to use for the project.

 Even though it is not really implemented this way yet, the idea is to create public APIs for each kind of modules we got and to make them available from one place which is our singleton service locator.